Special Event Rules and Regulations

 - Water - $25 per hookup

 All new events and requests for additional electric services for current events will be billed at a cost of $25 for each electric hookup or pedestal.
-Electric requirements, including types of equipment and wattage, should be included on the Temporary Special Event Application and locations indicated on the Site Map.
+Electric locations should be indicated on the Site Map.

 The City does not provide or rent generators, light towers, cord covers, or extension cords for events.

 Water hookups are available at several locations.
 These hookups are not for drinking water.
 New events, and events requesting additional water hookups will be charged $25 per hookup.
-A description of what the water will be used for should be included on the Temporary Special Event Application, and the locations of the water hookups should be indicated on the Site Map.
+The locations of the water hookups should be indicated on the Site Map.

 The City discourages closing roads for events and has final say regarding requests for closures.
 All road closures and lane restrictions must be set up and removed by City of Hudson staff.
 Requested road closures must be indicated on the Site Map.